Southport, Connecticut: Library

-The community's public library is the Pequot Library, founded Virginia Marquand Monroe and Elbert Monroe in 1887.
+The community's public library is the Pequot Library, an independently owned and operated special collections library, founded by Virginia Marquand Monroe and Elbert Monroe in 1887.
 A Richardsonian Romanesque building, it was designed by the architect Robert Henderson Robertson and is a contributing property to the National Register Southport Historic District.

 The library has a large collection of manuscripts, rare books, and archives.
 Of the approximate 30,000 items in the Special Collections,1800 items are held on long-term loan at the Beinecke Rare Book and Manuscript Library at Yale University.

-The collection includes the first printed cookbook, De Honesta Voluptate et Valetudine,by Bartholomaeus Platina (1475); autographs of all American Presidents and the cosigners of th Declaration of Independence, including the rare Button Gwinnett autograph.
+The collection at Pequot Library includes the first printed cookbook, De Honesta Voluptate et Valetudine,by Bartholomaeus Platina (1475); autographs of all American Presidents and the cosigners of the Declaration of Independence, including the rare Button Gwinnett autograph.
 Among the titles in the Special Collections are Epistola de insulis nuper inventis by Christopher Columbus, translated into Latin by Leandro di Cosco and printed in 1493; two of the three contemporaneous histories of the Pequot War in New England; the Saybrook Platform which was the first book published in Connecticut in 1710.
 Also included in the collection is Phillis Wheatley's Poems on various subjects, religious and moral from 1786 as well as the typescript of the last four chapters of Margaret Mitchell's Gone With the Wind.

 The library's annual summer book sale featured more than 140,000 volumes on sale in 2007.
 In 2006, the Pequot Library invested in a restoration project to address the condition of the elaborate metalwork set throughout their stacks.
 Robert Robertson designed each shelf in the library to be supported by cast iron structures.
-Each row of shelving is framed by columns and the stairways linking the two storeys are made with balusters of garlands and vines in copper plated cast iron.
+Each row of shelving is framed by columns and the stairways linking the two stories are made with balusters of garlands and vines in copper plated cast iron.
 During the course of restoration, over 6,000 metal pieces were individually treated.
 The project was carried out by Newmans’ Ltd.